ewyllie/aimc-custom-keyboard-library/README.md

             showKeyboard : true
         }
     }

-    getText = (newResult) =>{
+    //function is passed to the CustomKeyboard component and the resulting text is passed through newResult getText = (newResult) =>{
         this.setState({
             result : newResult
         })
     };

+//function to handling showing and hiding the keyboard
     showHideKeyboardFunct = () =>{
         this.setState({
             showKeyboard : !this.state.showKeyboard